 That night, Walt and his family visit the Schraders.
 There, Hank shows Walt and Junior a video that he received while investigating a meth superlab: it was a video of Gale Boetticher, singing "Major Tom".
 Hank pokes fun at the nerd on the video, finding it hard to believe that such an unassuming man could possibly be Heisenberg.
-Walt, however, is hit with a pang of guilt as he comes to realize Gale's humanity, and feels regret at having had him killed...
+Walt, however, is afraid that Hank might be able to tie Jesse to Gale's murder, and is hit with a pang of guilt as he's confronted with Gale's humanity and feels regret at having had him killed...

 Afterwards, Walt and Skyler break the news of Walt's "gambling addiction" to the family.
 Walt excuses himself to avoid probing questions, but also to take a look in Hank's room for information regarding Gale's murder.
 As he leaves, he nearly runs into Hank, and to evade more probing questions, offers Hank whatever counsel he could about Gale's death.
 Hank reveals that some of Gale's notes make reference to "W.W.", someone who Gale seems to admire, but he doesn't know what it could refer to.